 - In the early 1800s, doctors used silver sutures in surgical wounds with very successful results.

-- In Ayurvedic medicine, silver is used in small amounts as a tonic, elixir or rejuvenating agent for patients debilitated by age or disease.
+- In Ayurvedic medicine, silver is used in small amounts as a tonic, elixir, or rejuvenating agent for patients debilitated by age or disease.

 The Uses of Silver Re-Discovered

 Not until the late 1800s did western scientists re-discover what had been known for thousands of years – that silver is a powerful germ fighter.
-Medicinal silver compounds were then developed and silver became commonly used as a medicine.
-By the early part of the 1900s, the use of silver as an antibacterial substance was becoming widespread.
+Medicinal silver compounds were then developed, and silver became commonly used as a medicine.
+By the early part of the 1900s, silver as an antibacterial substance was becoming widespread.
 By 1940 there were approximately four dozen different silver compounds on the market being used to treat every known infectious disease.
 These were available in oral, injectable, and topical forms.

-Although there were a few flare-ups of negative publicity regarding medicinal silver in the early 1900s, (due to the overuse of certain types of protein-bound silver compounds causing a discoloration of the skin called argyria and due to a supply of improperly prepared and unstable silver) reputable medical journal reports demonstrated that a properly prepared colloidal dispersion of silver was completely suitable with no adverse side effects.
-T. H. Anderson Wells reported in the Lancet (February 16th, 1918) that a preparation of colloidal silver was “used intravenously. . . without any irritation of the kidneys and with no pigmentation of the skin.”
+Although there were a few flare-ups of negative publicity regarding medicinal silver in the early 1900s (due to the overuse of certain types of protein-bound silver compounds causing a discoloration of the skin called argyria and due to a supply of improperly prepared and unstable silver), reputable medical journal reports demonstrated that a properly prepared colloidal dispersion of silver was completely suitable with no adverse side effects.
+T. H. Anderson Wells reported in the Lancet (February 16th, 1918) that preparation of colloidal silver was “used intravenously. . . without any irritation of the kidneys and with no pigmentation of the skin.”

 New knowledge of body chemistry gave rise to the enormous array of applications for colloidal disinfectants and medicines and for on-going research into the capabilities and possibilities for silver colloids.
-However, Silver’s “new-found” fame as a superior infection-fighting agent was short lived.
+However, Silver’s “new-found” fame as a superior infection-fighting agent was short-lived.

 How Silver Lost Favor

-During the 1930s, synthetically manufactured drugs began to make their appearance and the profits, together with the simplicities of manufacturing this new source of treatment, became a powerful force in the marketplace.
+During the 1930s, synthetically manufactured drugs began to make their appearance, and the profits, together with the simplicities of manufacturing this new source of treatment, became a powerful force in the marketplace.
 There was much excitement over the new ‘wonder drugs’ and at that time, no antibiotic-resistant strains of disease organisms had surfaced.
 Silver quickly lost its status to modern antibiotics.

 On-going Users of Colloidal Silver

 The use of some silver preparations in mainstream medicine survived.
-Among them are the use of dilute silver nitrate in newborn babies’ eyes to protect from infection and the use of “Silvadine,” a silver-based salve, in virtually every burn ward in America to kill infection.
+Among them are the use of dilute silver nitrate in newborn babies’ eyes to protect from infection and the use of “Silvadine,” a silver-based salve, in virtually every burn ward in America to kill an infection.
 A new silver-based bandage has recently been approved by the FDA and licensed for sale.
 Other uses that did not lose favor include: